 - Run – scans Active Directory and reaches out to all users within the target domain or OU scope

-Analysis Frequency – The Analysis Frequency section allows for configuration of Full Analysis scans.
-Real Time scans are performed every 15 minutes.
+Daily Full Scan – The Daily Full Scan section allows for configuration of full analysis scans of your Active Directory environment.
+Real time scans are performed every 15 minutes.
 Full scans are scheduled once per day.
 Clicking on the full scan time allows you to change the daily scan time using the time picker.

 Directory Details – The Directory Details will show different details depending on your implementation type.